 - Food and nutrition

-- Sustenance to last you until you reach the Forrest Festival site
+- Sustenance to last you until you reach the cafes and/or finish line

 - Bike kit, comprising:

-- pump, tyre levers, puncture repair kit, and at least one spare inner tube
+- at least one spare inner tube, pump, tyre levers, puncture repair kit, and multi-tool

 - and knowing how to use your tools!